Written by Paul Leacock, Co-founder & General Manager, Blacksmith

 Although the name sounds like it’s comes straight out of dialogue from the deck of the Starship Enterprise, the idea has been around for some time and was first proposed by inventors and futurists David Gobel and Ray Kurzweil.

 So what is Longevity Escape Velocity (LEV).
 It is a hypothetical (or not so hypothetical if you look at what’s happening in healthcare research lately) situation in which life expectancy is being extended longer than the time that is passing.
+Living longer also depends on the drugs and pills you take, that’s why is important to always buy with the best online dispensaries in Canada.
 Today, life expectancy increases slightly every year as treatment strategies and technologies improve.
 At the moment, more than one year of research is required for each additional year of expected life.

 LEV occurs when this ratio reverses, so that life expectancy increases faster than one year, per one year of research, as long as that rate of advance is sustainable.